merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 **Those packages are 64-bit. pkgsrc suggests to use ABI=64 in its manual (see below).
 I think I will try to build 32-bit ones too, or you can try if you want.**

-I tried to collect something which I faced during building specific packages - [here is the list](packages.md).
+I tried to collect particular issues/hacks I faced per package - [here is the list](packages.md).
 Of course this list isn't full, feel free to ask me if you have a specific issue.
 Sometimes I didn't document thoroughly what happened, sorry for that!

 **Coming soon**: Emulators on Solaris 10 SPARC!